-- mailing the card below; - notifying an authorized Bombardier ATV dealer.
+- mailing the card below; - calling at (715) 848-4957 (USA) or (819) 566-3366 (Canada); - notifying an authorized Bombardier ATV dealer.

 In case of change of ownership, please join a proof that the former owner agreed to the transfer.

 Notifying BRP, even after the expiration of the limited warranty, is very important as it enables BRP to reach the ATV owner if necessary, like when safety recalls are initiated.
 It is the owner's responsibility to notify BRP.